Looking for more in Reading and Stories or Our research?

 Read the independent evaluation of the 2021/22 Reading is Caring programme

 The pilot of our Reading is Caring programme first launched in 2019.
 Reading is Caring is a programme supporting people living with dementia and those who care for them (professional carers and family care partners) through shared reading workshops.

-This independent evaluation of the 2019–21 pilot programme examines the programme's impact on people living with dementia and those who care for them, and reflects on delivery during the pandemic and possible future developments.
+This independent evaluation of the 2021/22 programme examines Reading is Caring's impact on people living with dementia and those who care for them, reflects on delivery in the context of the continued impacts of the pandemic and discusses possible future developments.

 (this will open in a new window)Read the report

 Reading is Caring has resulted in positive (and often striking) benefits for people living with dementia including a sense of agency and positive mental health and wellbeing.

 Family care partners were overwhelmingly positive about their experience with Reading is Caring.
 The programme provides a genuine way for family care partners to continue enjoying activities together with their loved one, away from tasks which are 'dementia first' such as personal care and feeding.
 Family care partners described their time undertaking shared reading as 'quality', and as a way to make meaningful memories.
 They also reported reduced anxiety, relaxation, and improvements to mood for themselves.

 The programme developed new skills and knowledge for them across three core areas:

 - General understanding of dementia, filling a gap in knowledge of dementia and its implications at pre-diagnosis and diagnosis stages for some participants